 - you can make complaints to.

-The agreement should also state
+The agreement should state

-- tradespeople will respect health and safety regulations and only use the materials set out in the quotation
+- that tradespeople will respect health and safety regulations and only use the materials set out in the quotation

 - whether they will need access to water, toilets or power